 Everyone’s situation is unique and therefore requires unique treatment to institute healthy habits and regain mental health.
 However, here are some general suggestions that you can try employing on your own.

 Redefine success – Workaholics tend to be perfectionists who value achievements and recognition.
 Challenge yourself to redefine success — not only in your professional life — but to consider your relationships as well.

 Intentional time management – Most of us have our smartphones all the time.
 For folks struggling with a work addiction, this means you might be a slave to your phone, incessantly checking email and/or your work chat.
 Consider “detoxing” from your phone, scheduling periods of the day where you and your phone are not in the same room.

 Don’t go it alone – Remember, whatever situation you are in, that you are not alone.
 You can seek out clinical treatment, rely on friends and family, and inform coworkers you can confide in about what you are experiencing.

 How We Can Help

 Blair Wellness Group is a renowned Clinical Psychologist group based in Beverly Hills.
 We are passionate about applying our wisdom and experience to help others in a profound way.
-Blair Wellness Group offers direct services and concierge-style therapy of many kinds, from Life Coaching and Addiction Treatment to Stress Management and Relationship Therapy.
+Blair Wellness Group offers direct services and concierge-style treatment of many kinds, from Life Coaching and Addiction Treatment to Stress Management and Relationship Treatment.